Blogs

 All you need to know about payment orchestration

-Payment orchestration platforms (POPs) aim to merge the many fragmented layers of payments, such as payment service providers (PSPs), acquirers, banks, risk management, analytics, and regulatory compliances into a single ecosystem.
-To put this in simpler words, payment orchestration platforms are essentially in charge of executing every part of the payment processing cycle from validation to routing to settlement with the use of the latest technology and innovations in the field.
-They take care of all the complexities of payment processing, allowing merchants more time to focus on their core business.
+The objective of payment orchestration platforms (POPs) is to integrate and streamline the various disjointed components of the payment landscape, including payment service providers (PSPs), acquirers, banks, risk management, analytics, and regulatory compliance, into a unified ecosystem.
+In simpler terms, payment orchestration platforms are responsible for managing every aspect of the payment processing cycle, from validation and routing to settlement, utilizing cutting-edge technology and advancements in the field.
+By handling the intricacies of payment processing, they enable merchants to dedicate more time to their primary business operations.

 Trends in Global Payments for 2022